 5 Simple Ways to Redesign Your Home, Inspired by Feng Shui

 Feng Shui is complex and takes a lifetime to master.
-But you can borrow the more straightforward principles to organize and design your home.
+But you can borrow the more straightforward principles to organize and design your home in a minimalist way.

 Taoism is a philosophical belief that originated in China in 4th century BC.
 Tao means the “way" or "path” and refers to an effortless code of living that is in harmony with nature.

 Feng Shui is a school of thought that is related to Taoism.
 They also subscribe to the fundamental belief in the interconnectedness of everything.

 The ancient Taoists that developed the art of Feng Shui eventually decided to evolve the school.
 They expanded their scope to study the creation of environments and how they are in sync with the natural flow of energy (aka “chi”).